kodecocodes/i10t/user-notifications/user-notifications.markdown

 Right now `scheduleRandomNotification(inSeconds:completion:)` obtains the URL of a random image in the bundle and prints it, but it doesn't yet schedule a notification.

 To create a local notification, you need to provide some content and a trigger condition.
-Delete `print("Schedule notification with \(imageURL)")` and add the following in its place:
+In the `scheduleRandomNotification` function, delete `print("Schedule notification with \(imageURL)")` and add the following in its place:

 ```swift
 // 1